czi-catalystproject/hub-champion-training/episodes/troubleshooting.md

 :::{dropdown} Solution

-There are different ways in which you can approach this support request depending on your technical capacity and your own judgement.
-However we recommend that you *Contact the 2i2c technical support desk for assistance* as a last resort, since there are plenty of [further resources](ref:resources) to help you before you get to this point.
+There are different ways in which you can approach this support request depending on your technical capacity and your own judgment.
+However, we recommend that you *Contact the 2i2c technical support desk for assistance* as a last resort, since there are plenty of [further resources](ref:resources) to help you before you get to this point.

 :::